 Additionally, I work with, am supported by, and learn from really talented people within Berkeley who have both the EQ and IQ.
-These are people I enjoy working and socializing with – building strong relationships for life.
-Berkeley’s supportive culture is underpinned by a flat structure, and no individual sales or utilization targets; no one is distracted by trying to get one over another.
+These are people I enjoy working and socialising with – building strong relationships for life.
+Berkeley’s supportive culture is underpinned by a flat structure, and no individual sales or utilisation targets; no one is distracted by trying to get one over another.
 We genuinely draw on each other’s experience and support to help each of us do the best for our clients.
 This applies to everyone at Berkeley – the partners, consultants and business services team.

 The Berkeley difference makes a clear impact: clients use us again and again.
 Most of our work is either through repeat business or through referrals.